guichristmann/edge-tpu-tiny-yolo/README.md

     python keras_to_tflite_quant.py keras-model.h5 output-filename.tflite

-**Note**: The quantization of the `RESIZE_NEAREST_NEIGHBOR` op is only supported in Tensorflow nightly packages as of now, so you need use that for this script.
+**Note**: The quantization of the `RESIZE_NEAREST_NEIGHBOR` op is only supported in Tensorflow 2.0 nightly packages as of now, so you need use that version for thconversion.

     pip install tf-nightly